SAP-samples/teched2024-DA180/exercises/ex23/README.md

 10. Click on ***Create New Target Table***.
 <br>![](images/00_00_0008.png)

-11. Set the business name to "Updated and Modified Sales Transactions".
+11. Set the business name to "Updated Sales Transactions".
 Verify that ***Delta Capture*** is turned on.
 <br>![](images/00_00_0009.png)

 12. Deselect the target table by clicking somewhere else in the editor field.
 The properties for the Transformation Flow will appear on the right-hand side.
 Set the business name to ***TF_SalesTransactions*** and the Load Type to ***Initial and Delta***.